Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 Security Testing

+Can users access data that isn't theirs?
 Are API endpoints protected?
 Is sensitive data encrypted?
-Security testing is non-negotiable for any app handling payments or personal data.
+Security testing is non-negotiable for any app handling payments, personal data, or healthcare information.

 Manual vs Automated Testing